slmtnm/consul-editor/README.md

 # consul-editor

 Utility for editing Consul KV storage via local editor.
-All folder hierachy is nested in YAML format, so editing deep KV trees is made more convenient with this utility than same done via UI.
+All folder hierachy is converted into YAML format, so editing deep KV trees is made more convenient with this utility than same done via UI.

 ## Installation